-First, if your pleasure-use car is an older vehicle with sentimental value, you might want a policy from a specialty insurer known as an agreed-value policy.
+First, if your pleasure-use car is an older vehicle with sentimental value, you might want to consider classic car insurance, which involves getting a policy from a specialty insurer known as an agreed-value policy.
 They are generally very inexpensive because the insured vehicle is typically used very little.
-(See "Insuring your keepsake car.")

 You may even want to try a pay-as-you-drive (PAYD) car insurance program.

 With a PAYD program, a telematics device that plugs into your car will monitor your driving, such as how many miles and what time of day you drive, your braking and your acceleration.
 If your driving patterns show you to be a low-risk driver, you can qualify for a good discount – up to 45 percent with some car insurance companies.